Salt Island, Anglesey

 Salt Island (Ynys yr Halen) is joined to Holy Island, Anglesey, in North Wales.
 It is a natural provider of shelter for the town's Old Harbour from the Irish Sea and is part of the Port of Holyhead.

 History

 The island is believed to have gained its name from a factory on the island which processed sea water in order to extract sea salt.
-By the early 18th century, the sea salt was often mixed with rock salt (often smuggled onto the island) to increase the quality of the factory's product.
-The factory ceased production in 1775.

 The Stanley Sailors' Hospital was set up in 1871 by public subscription and initially only treated sailors although it quickly became a general hospital.
 It was taken over by the National Health Service in 1948 and closed its doors in 1987 and was subsequently demolished.

 Lighthouse

 There have been three lighthouses located on the island.
 The current lighthouse is the Holyhead Mail Pier Light.
 It was designed by John Rennie the Elder in 1821, although he died before supervising the construction.
 It is one of the few surviving examples of Rennie's work.
 The lighthouse was superseded by the Holyhead Breakwater Lighthouse when the new harbour opened in 1873.